luiswirth/bsc-thesis/src/matter.typ

 pub fn ref_vol(dim: Dim) -> f64 { (factorial(dim) as f64).recip() }

 ```
-Based on this we can also get the global orientation of the simplex
+Based on this we can also get the global orientation of the simplex via
+the sign of the determinant.
 ```rust
 pub fn orientation(&self) -> Sign {
   Sign::from_f64(self.det()).unwrap()
 }
 ```
+As a consequence swapping to vertices in the simplex, will swap the orientation of the simplex,
+by the properties of the determinant.

 Every simplex has two orientations positive and negative, just like the determinant
 always has only two signs.
 #table(